 It’s work to increase your domain authority and it takes time.

 The second criteria is your page authority for each individual page on your website.
 Each page has a ranking between 0-100 as well, and the higher the better.
-You need domain authority and page authority to drive search engine traffic.
+You need domain authority and page authority to drive search engine traffic and become SEO, or search engine optimized.

-So, a great question to ask your inexpensive website design company is..
+So, a great question to ask your inexpensive web design company is..

 “How will my website get found online after we launch?”